If you ask me, this is prime box set watching season.

 Both sit-coms are dark, more than a bit awkward and really, really funny.
 Perfect for those days when you really, really hate your job.

-So those are my Sky TV On Demand and Box Sets picks for 2018.
+So those are my picks for the best box sets on Sky TV so far in 2018.
 Let em know yours in the comments!
 (I receive free Sky TV for the purposes of occasional reviews, but I only tell you about shows I know you’re going to LOVE!)

 - 40 Box Sets to See Before You’re 40